How to Recover Data from SSD on Dead Laptop [3 Ways]

 Solution 3: How to recover data with Partition Recovery by DiskInternals

 If you discover that some files are already missing from the SSD disk, you can get back those files using an advanced data recovery app.
-DiskInternals Partition Recovery is a professional Windows OS program for retrieving lost, corrupt, and deleted files from any Windows computer.
+DiskInternals Partition Recovery tool is a professional Windows OS program for retrieving lost, corrupt, and deleted files from any Windows computer.

 But since your primary PC is dead and not booting, you will have to install Partition Recovery on another computer, then connect the SSD as an external device – as explained in “Solution 2” above.
 Partition Recovery works for getting back data from any type of storage media.